Get Started now!

 In the final clinical phase (three years), students will be afforded the opportunity to apply the skills and knowledge they have accrued over the years in a clinical setting, through clinical placements in the teaching hospitals and GP practices in and around Edinburgh, as well as further afield in other regions of Scotland.
 Beginning in Year 5, students will have the opportunity to explore certain specialty areas and undertake a research project in collaboration with a clinical tutor.
 Year 6 focuses on the refinement of previously-developed practical skills, as well as the development of more advanced clinical skills in areas such as general and acute medicine, emergency medicine, surgery, anaesthetics and intensive care.
 Opportunities to undertake an elective outside the UK for 6 weeks exist after Year 6 finals, and is an opportunity to explore practicing medicine in a non-UK setting.

 Saya sudi membantumu sepanjang proses permohonan kursus perubatan di University of Edinburgh - usahlah segan bertanya tentang pengalaman saya sebagai pelajar perubatan di Edinburgh!

--by Edward Foo, currently studying medicine at the University of Edinburgh
+-by Edward, currently studying medicine in Scotland, at the University of Edinburgh

 * Please confirm all relevant information on this page with your medical school application mentor